-And, in the event one is incapable of viewing the obvious, Plaintiff admits that Defendants' videos are in fact transformative.
-During the deposition of Northland taken pursuant to Rule 30(b)(6) of the Federal Rules of Civil Procedure, Plaintiff admitted that Defendants' videos "changed," "ruined," and "distort" "every bit" of the intent, meaning, and message of the Northland Video.
-(DSMF at ¶ 41).
-Plaintiff admitted that the purpose of its video was to "destigmatize" abortion, while Defendants' videos plainly "stigmatize" abortion and seek to "shame and anger and disgust anyone who's watching [them]."
-(DSMF at ¶ 42).
+Id.
+The same is true here in spades.
+Indeed, there can be no reasonable dispute that Defendants' videos are transformative.
+This is self-evident by viewing the videos themselves.
+Nonetheless, Plaintiff admits that Defendants' videos are in fact transformative.
+During the deposition of Plaintiff, Plaintiff admitted that Defendants' videos "changed," "ruined," and "distort" "every bit" of the intent, meaning, and message of the Northland Video.
+(SMF at ¶ 41).
+Plaintiff admitted that the purpose of its video was to "de-stigmatize" abortion, while Defendants' videos plainly "stigmatize" abortion and seek to "shame and anger and disgust anyone who's watching [them]."
+(SMF at ¶ 42).
 Consequently, aside from the obvious and only reasonable conclusion one could reach from actually watching the videos, Plaintiff admitted that Defendants' videos were "not what we made."
-(DSMF at ¶ 43).
+(SMF at ¶ 43).
 "They took [Plaintiff's] video and they've changed it."
-(DSMF at ¶ 43).
+(SMF at ¶ 43).
 As Plaintiff noted, Defendants changed the entire intent, message, and meaning of the Northland Video by, inter alia, "add[ing] music, other words and footage."
-(DSMF at ¶ 44).
+(SMF at ¶ 44).